cdepage/zerodep/packages/guards/README.md

 # @zerodep/guards

+This is a barrel-package of all available guards for the different data types.

 Guards are defensive programming utilities to protect a method/function against incorrect data.
-This package contains guards for a variety of data types.

 ## Table of Contents